 As an addictions therapist, Karen assesses and treats compulsivity issues for men and women in regards to love, sex, food and money.
 She also works with partners and families impacted by addiction.
 Karen offers workshops and lectures on various topics.

 Karen and her husband are the parents of two children.
-She sees clients in our Bloomington and Morton locations.
+She is the Director of our Morton location and also sees clients in our Bloomington location.

 Wilma McLaughlin, MA, LCPC